Python elif Statement

 print(" You are eligible for 50 Percent Scholarship ")

-When the first and second condition of the Python Elif, elseif, or Else if fails then it will go to third.
-If the person’s Total marks are greater than or equal to 400 then the following statements will be displayed.
+When the first and second conditions of the Python elif, elseif, or elseif fail, it goes to third.
+The following statements will be shown if the person’s Total marks are greater than or equal to 400.

 print(" Congratulations! ")